Dissolution of parliament: Australia

 The House of Representatives, but not the Senate, can be dissolved at any time by the governor-general on the advice of the prime minister.
 The term of the House expires three years after its first meeting if not dissolved earlier.
 The governor-general can dissolve the Senate only by also dissolving the House of Representatives (a double dissolution) and only in limited circumstances spelled out in the Constitution.

 There is a convention that the Governor-General only orders a dissolution on the advice of the prime minister.
 This convention was demonstrated in the dismissal of prime minister Gough Whitlam by Governor General Sir John Kerr in 1975.
 Kerr claimed that dissolving the House of Representatives was his duty and "the only democratic and constitutional solution" to the political deadlock over supply.
 Whitlam refused to advise Kerr to call an election, and Kerr replaced him with a caretaker prime minister, Malcolm Fraser.
 Fraser promptly advised a double dissolution, and Sir John acted in accordance with that advice.

 Parliament of Victoria

 Unlike the Commonwealth Parliament, the premier and governor of Victoria have very little discretion in dissolving the Parliament of Victoria.
 Both the Legislative Assembly and the Legislative Council are dissolved automatically twenty-five days before the last Saturday in November every four years.
 However, the governor can dissolve the Legislative Assembly if a motion of no confidence in the premier and the other ministers of state is passed and no motion of confidence is passed within the next week.
 Finally, the premier can advise the governor to dissolve both houses in the case of a deadlocked bill.

+Bangladesh

+In Bangladesh, the dissolution of the Parliament is governed by Article 72 of the Constitution, which states that Parliament shall be summoned, prorogued, and dissolved by the President through public notification.
+The President exercises this power based on the written advice of the Prime Minister.

+Following the dissolution, general elections must be conducted within 90 days.
+The newly elected Parliament is required to convene within 30 days after the publication of election results.

+A notable instance occurred on August 6, 2024, when President Mohammed Shahabuddin dissolved Parliament after Prime Minister Sheikh Hasina's resignation amid a mass uprising which led to the formation of an interim government tasked with overseeing the country until new elections could be organized.

+Although, Bangladesh’s constitution does not provide explicit provisions for an interim government following such a dissolution, leading to a constitutional crisis during the period.
+The interim government established a Constitutional Reform Commission to draft a new constitution and prepare for constituent assembly elections.